Washington State Handicap Placard

 - Acute sensitivity to auto emissions that limits ability to walk

 - Having a Class III or Class IV cardiovascular disease

 - Restricted by porphyria

 The Washington Department of Licensing allows you to apply for a handicap placard or license plate by mail or in person at any one of their offices.
-The application process includes:
+The application process for a handicap permit in Washington state includes: